The Theorem of Iterates for elliptic and non-elliptic Operators: Introduction

-The aim of this paper is to present a new approach to the Problem of Iterates using the ultradifferentiable structures introduced in \cite{MR3285413} and \cite{MR3462072}.
+The aim of this paper is to present a new approach to the Problem of Iterates using the ultradifferentiable structures introduced in \cite{MR3285413} and \cite{MR3462072}, which generalizes and unifies many of the previous cases.

 In our context an ultradifferentiable structure $\U$ is a subalgebra of smooth functions which is defined by estimates on the derivatives of its elements.
-Probably the most well known ultradifferentiable structures are the Denjoy-Carleman classes which are given by weight sequences and the Braun-Meise-Taylor classes whose defining data are weight functions.
+Well-known ultradifferentiable structures include the Denjoy-Carleman classes which are given by weight sequences and the Braun-Meise-Taylor classes whose defining data are weight functions.
 The latter were originally introduced by \cite{Beurling61} and \cite{Bjorck66}, but the modern formulation of these classes was given in \cite{MR1052587}.
 The classes discussed in \cite{MR3285413}, which are determined by weight matrices, i.e.\ families of weight sequences, encompass both Denjoy-Carleman classes and Braun-Meise-Taylor classes.
-Other examples of ultradifferentiable spaces include the Gelfand-Shilov classes \cite{MR0230128} and the recently introduced $L^p$-ultradifferentiable classes \cite{MR3936096}.
+Other examples of ultradifferentiable spaces are the Gelfand-Shilov classes, cf.\ \cite{MR0230128} and the recently introduced $L^p$-ultradifferentiable classes, see \cite{MR3936096}.

 Then ultradifferentiable vectors of some operator $P$ associated to the structure $\U$ are those functions (or distributions) which satisfy the defining estimates of $\U$ for the iterates $P^k$ of $P$.
 Thus the \emph{Problem of Iterates} in its general form can rather casually be formulated as the following question: \begin{quote} Given an operator $P$ suppose that a function (or distribution) $u$ satisfies the defining estimates of an ultradifferentiable structure $\U$ for the iterates $P^k$ of $P$.
 Can we conclude that $u$ satisfies these estimates for all derivatives? \end{quote} Or more concisely, are the ultradifferentiable vectors of $P$ with respect to $\U$ already ultradifferentiable functions of class $\U$?
-If the answer to this question is yes then we say that the \emph{Theorem of Iterates} holds for the operator $P$ and the structure $\U$.
+If the answer to this question is "yes'' then we say that the \emph{Theorem of Iterates} holds for the operator $P$ and the structure $\U$.

-In this paper we concentrate on the Problem of Iterates for differential operators with analytic coefficients.
-The application of the classes of \cite{MR3285413} allows us to generalize and unify older results at the same time.
-In particular, by generalizing \cite{MR654409} we prove the Theorem of Iterates for hypoelliptic analytic operators of principal type with respect to several non-analytic ultradifferentiable structures.